How to extend system partition on Windows Server 2008 (R2)?

-With 3rd-party partition manager software, there are no such limitations.
-You can expand system C drive with free space in ANY data drives of the same disk.
+With server partition software, there are no such limitations.
+You can expand system volume by getting free space from other volumes without deleting.

-Video guide to extend system partition on Windows Server 2008 (R2)
+Watch the video to extend volumes on Server 2008

 (Recommend full screen by clicking the square at bottom right of this video)

-By several clicks, you can extend the system volume keeping everything intact.
-Operating System, applications and settings keep the same as before.
-This program from Partition Magic Server supports Windows Server 2003/2008/2012/2016, Small Business Servers and Home Servers.
+By simply clicking and dragging, you can extend Server 2008 system in short time. volume keeping everything intact.
 All types of hardware RAID, VMware, Hyper-V, HDD and USB media are all supported.